gracezhao1997/EEGSDE/README.md

 pip install imageio
 ```
 ### Pretrained Checkpoints
 We provide the pretrained checkpoints and the corresponding args on QM9 dataset here.
 Please put them in the ```pretrained_models/dir```.
-For example, when generating molecules with desired mu, please put the args and pretrained checkpoints of diffusion models in ```pretrained_models/cEDM_mu```, put the args and pretrained checkpoints of property prediction model used in EEGSDE in ```pretrained_models/predict_mu``` and put the args and pretrained checkpoints of the property prediction model for evaluation in ```pretrained_models/evaluate_mu```.
+For example, when generating molecules with desired mu, please put the args and pretrained checkpoints of diffusion models in ```pretrained_models/cEDM_mu```, put the args and pretrained checkpoints of property prediction model used in energy function in ```pretrained_models/predict_mu``` and put the args and pretrained checkpoints of the property prediction model for evaluation in ```pretrained_models/evaluate_mu```.

 |  Condition   | Diffusion Models  | Prediction Model in Energy Function  | Prediction Model for Evaluation  |
 |  ----  | ----  |----  |----  |